 Johan Hammerstrom: All right.
 Welcome everyone to the October, 2021 Community IT Innovators webinar.
 Thank you for joining us for today’s webinar on our Cybersecurity Self-Assessment.

-Today, we’re going to explore your risk assessment and cybersecurity preparedness options based on our just released cybersecurity self-assessment.
+Today, we’re going to explore your risk assessment and cybersecurity preparedness options.

 This self-assessment will help nonprofit organizations document their cyber security readiness.